-Commissioner Elaine CAIRNS

-(Waanyi Lardil Clan) moved to Doomadgee from Mornington Island in 1969.
-She completed her junior education at

-Doomadgee State School before moving to Malanda to complete years 9 and 10.
+Commissioner Elaine CAIRNS (Waanyi Lardil Clan) moved to Doomadgee from Mornington Island in 1969.
+She completed her junior education at Doomadgee State School before moving to Malanda to complete years 9 and 10.
 A mother of six, grandmother to 17 and great grandmother to six, Elaine has firm ties to several clans within the community and derives great joy from her extended family.
 A strong Indigenous woman, Local Commissioner Cairns worked as a cleaner and receptionist at the Doomadgee Aboriginal Shire Council, served as Deputy Mayor from 2004 to 2007, acted as Mayor for six months in 2007 and was a Councillor from 2012 to 2016.
-Previously Doomadgee Commissioner Cairns spent one and a-half years as a chef at the Doomadgee Hospital and nine and a-half years as a Centrelink agent before becoming a Councillor.
-She has also been involved with the Indigenous Women's Forum since 2004.
-In her capacity with the Forum she has travelled across Australia taking a stand against domestic violence towards Aboriginal women.
-Her view that strong Indigenous women can make a difference to the communities in which they live drives her ambition to contribute to building a better future for Doomadgee's children.
-Doomadgee Commissioner Cairns loves reading, gardening and spending time out bush, fishing and camping.
-As a hobby she also enjoys composing and writing poems and songs.
+Previously Doomadgee Commissioner Cairns spent one and a-half years as a chef at the THE COMMISSION - WHO MAKES UP THE COMMISSION

 Commissioner Karen JUPITER (Gangalidda Clan) was born on Abingdon Downs Cattle Station and moved to Doomadgee where, apart from a stint in boarding school, she has lived her whole life.
-After completing a course in Business Administration, Karen worked at DCCSDS and the Doomadgee Hospital.
+After completing a course in Business Administration, Karen worked at Department of Communities and the Doomadgee Hospital.
 She has also worked as a receptionist, a teacher aide at the local school and a Centrelink agent.
 During the 1990s she spent seven years as a Family Support Worker at the Women's Shelter.
 From July 2009 to March 2013 Karen worked at the day care centre also as a Family Support Worker.
 Doomadgee Commissioner Jupiter has four children of her own and has been a foster carer for five others.
 She commenced as a School Attendance Officer in 2014, and believes that the best way forward for the future of Doomadgee's children is through a quality education.